Well, Rush, you laugh about Brittany Spears' sister being pregnant, but it was a lead story in Boston TV last night.

 This is what the league needs.

-I said, I'm warning you people, you promote this, and you're gonna get more expressions because they're gonna want to get on a highlight reel.
+You promote this and you're going to get more expressions because they're going to get on a highlight reel.

 Does he have no loyalty to the team?

-I maintain to you that 95% of the people who get into the celebrity game and the fame game because they have a desire for it, uh, even if it's equal to the desire to do good work as an actor, actress, whatever it is.
+I maintain to you that 95% of the people who get into the celebrity game and the fame game because they have a desire for it, even if it's equal to the desire to do good work as an actor, actress, whatever it is.

-Because they at uh when they'll profess not to like it, they'll do everything they can to hide from the paparazzi, but notice they never quite pull it off.
+They'll do everything they can to hide from the paparazzi, but notice they never quite pull it off.

 The paparazzi seem to always find them.